NASA's Odyssey, studying Mars' surface

 Another instrument, the Thermal Emission Imaging System (THEMIS), takes images of Mars’ surface in visible and infrared wavelengths, allowing researchers to map the planet’s terrain and figure out what minerals make up different landforms.
 These images were key to finding a landing site for NASA’s Curiosity rover where the rocks appeared to have formed in water.

 Mars Odyssey’s original mission was meant to last less than 3 years, but its longevity has allowed NASA to rely on it as a valuable communications relay for surface missions.
-The mission's future was thrown into doubt in 2020 when the White House's latest budget proposal cuts NASA's Mars Exploration Program.
+The mission's future was thrown into doubt in 2020 when the White House proposed a 3% budget cut to NASA's Mars Exploration Program.
 That might seem small overall, but the budget cut would have effectively ended the Mars Odyssey mission and deeply impacted the funding for NASA's Curiosity rover.